What is a Vitamin D Test?

 - Don't get enough vitamin D from your diet and/or exposure to sunlight

-- Having trouble absorbing vitamin D in your food, which may be a sign of a malabsorption disorder
+- Have trouble absorbing vitamin D in your food, which may be a sign of a malabsorption disorder

-If your results show you have an excess of (too much) vitamin D, it is most likely due to taking too many vitamin pills or other supplements.
-You’ll need to stop taking these supplements to reduce your vitamin D levels.
-Too much vitamin D can cause damage to your organs and blood vessels.
+If your total vitamin D level shows you have too much vitamin D, it is most likely from getting too much from supplements.
+This is very uncommon, but if it happens, you'll need to stop taking these supplements to reduce your vitamin D levels.
+Too much vitamin D can cause serious damage to your organs and blood vessels.
 If you take vitamin D supplements, ask your provider what dose is right for you.

-To learn what your results mean, talk to your health care provider.
+To learn what your vitamin D test results mean, talk with your provider.

 Is there anything else I need to know about a vitamin D test?

-Be sure to tell your health care provider about medicines, vitamins, or supplements you are taking, because they can affect your test results.
+Be sure to tell your provider about medicines, vitamins, or supplements you are taking, because they can affect your test results.

 - Centers for Disease Control and Prevention [Internet].
-Atlanta: U.S. Department of Health and Human Services; CDC's Second Nutrition Report: Vitamin D deficiency closely related to race/ethnicity [cited 2017 Apr 10]; [about 3 screens].
+Atlanta: U.S. Department of Health and Human Services; CDC's Second Nutrition Report: Vitamin D deficiency closely related to race/ethnicity; [cited 2022 Mar 21]; [about 1 screens].
 Available from: https://www.cdc.gov/nutritionreport/pdf/Second%20Nutrition%20Report%20Vitamin%20D%20Factsheet.pdf